rafrasenberg/rafrasenberg/README.md

 ### About me

-I am Raf Rasenberg, a Dutch 🇳🇱 Software Engineer & Business Owner.
-I help businesses and start-ups with building out efficient web applications using mainly Django & JavaScript.

-I’m a big lover of everything back-end and DevOps related.
-CI/CD pipelines, Kubernetes and Cloud to name some of the IT buzz words.
+I am Raf Rasenberg, a Dutch 🇳🇱 Software Engineer.
+I’m a big lover of everything back-end, cloud and DevOps related.
+CI/CD pipelines, Kubernetes and IaC to name some of the IT buzz words.
 Coming from a business background, non-technical communication and focus on cost-efficient solutions is one my key skills.

+Currently working as an AWS Cloud Engineer in The Netherlands.

 #### Skills
-- **Front-end:** JavaScript, HTML/SCSS
-- **Back-end:** Python, Django, Flask, PostgreSQL
-- **CMS:** Wagtail CMS, WordPress
-- **Cloud:** AWS, GCP, Digital Ocean
-- **Dev-Ops:** Docker, Kubernetes, Terraform
-- **Other:** Linux, Bash
+Python, Linux, Bash, Kubernetes, Docker, Terraform, AWS

 > :email: Interested in working together?
 Shoot me a message: hello@rafrasenberg.com